Hazing allegations involve ‘branding and waterboarding’ at military university, police say - NewsBreak

 Hazing allegations involve ‘branding and waterboarding’ at military university, police say

-NORTHFIELD, Vt. ( WFFF /NEXSTAR) – Police in Vermont are investigating hazing allegations involving a member of the women’s rugby team at a Norwich University, a historic military college.
+NORTHFIELD, Vt.
+(WFFF/NEXSTAR) – Police in Vermont are investigating hazing allegations involving a member of the women’s rugby team at Norwich University, a historic military college.

 The probe began on March 20, following a report of someone being held at knifepoint inside one of the dorm rooms, according to a police affidavit obtained by The Barre-Montpelier Times Argus.
 The alleged victim was said to be a player on the women’s rugby team.